 I was on my way to lunch when I got the call…

-When things break you need someone on the bridge call who not only understands protocol but they also have the skills and experience under their belt to drive the investigation in the right direction, and to closure.
+When things break, you need someone on the bridge call who not only understands the protocol but also has the skills and experience under their belt to drive the investigation in the right direction and to closure.

 Putting the pieces back together!

-Incident response is extremely important, which is why incident managers are a must-have for companies that have 24/7/365 web services that host online environments where millions of users (or customers) are impacted by a single device going offline.
+Incident response is critical, which is why incident managers are a must-have for companies that have 24/7/365 web services that host online environments where millions of users (or customers) are impacted by a single device going offline.

 Think for a moment about the impact to customers if the website for your bank account, online school, or even Amazon were to go offline.
 HUGE!